hrbrmstr/MACtools/README.md

 The following functions are implemented:

+  - `as_raw_mac`: Convert a charactrer vector of MAC addresses to a ‘list’ of ‘raw’ vectors.
+  - `canonicalize_mac`: Converts a character vector of MAC addresses into canonical form
+  - `is_canonical_mac`: Test if MAC address strings are in canonical form
   - `mac_match_age`: Lookup ages of MAC addresses
   - `mac_match_registry`: Lookup registry metadata of MAC addresses
   - `mac_to_binary_string`: Convert MAC address character vector to a